 - Automatic switching between modes

 - Interface simplicity with almost any ECU controller

 Train your apprentice operators on these advanced valves.
 There’s no lag time to trip up the new worker.
-With controls that truly respond to a touch, the machine makes learning much easier than before.
+With controls that truly respond to touch, the machine makes learning much easier than before.

-Hydraulics and flow control continue on as critical aspects on any project site.
+Hydraulics and flow controls continue on as critical aspects on any project site.
 Keep up with maintenance and be open-minded to new parts.
 OEM engineers are constantly updating their designs so that your work remains productive in the face of any challenges.